guyleonard/paramecium/README.md

 # *Paramecium bursaria*

-Scripts and data file for the paper "Emergent RNA-RNA interactions promote cooperation in a nascent phototrophic endosymbiosis" - Jenkins et al (in prep).
+Scripts and data file for the paper "Emergent RNA-RNA interactions can promote stability in a nascent phototrophic endosymbiosis" - Jenkins et al (in prep).